 Why meditate?
 Whether you practice for the health benefits of meditation or for personal development and spiritual growth, you will reap rewards in each area.
 Meditation benefits you by helping you relax, heal, center and focus.
-When you just go with the process and release expectations and 'shoulds', you may find your practice quite enjoyable.
+When you allow yourself to experience the practice without expectations and "shoulds", you will find it easier and more enjoyable.

 If you shy away from meditation because it's difficult to relax and quiet your monkey mind, just gently guide your mind back to the emptiness or your point of focus without judgment and upset.
 Essential oils can help you relax and focus.
 Diffuse lavender essential oil for its soothing qualities and powerful ability to promote a sense of relaxation and calm.
 The citrus scent of lemon or the fresh scent of rosemary promotes clarity and focus.
 Doing a few rounds of alternate nostril breathing also quiets the mind and gets it ready to meditate.